chate-hub/AlgoScripts/README.md

 # AlgoScripts
 Scripts for the algorithmics Unity class.
+Inclusive of the scripts in the 3D platformer project.